gazebosim/gz-sim/tutorials/logical_audio_sensor.md

 \page logicalaudiosensor Logical Audio Sensor

-This tutorial will explain how to use the `LogicalAudioSensor` system plugin in Ignition Gazebo.
+This tutorial will explain how to use the `LogicalAudioSensor` system plugin in Gazebo.

 The logical audio sensor plugin allows for the usage of logical audio sources and microphones in a simulation environment.
 At the end of each simulation step, microphones check if audio was detected by any of the sources in the world.